Archip

 • Your recent photograph

-After completing your Application From you will need to prepare a protfolio consisting of:
+After completing your Application From you will need to prepare a portfolio consisting of:

 • A cover page with your name

-• A motivation letter of 400–500 words (in which you introduce yourself, your choice of field and your motivation ofr studying architecture
+• A motivation letter of 400–500 words (in which you introduce yourself, your choice of field and your motivation for studying architecture

 • Images of your architecture design projects and/or drawings, sketches etc.